sevamood/sevamood.github.io/notionpages.md

 ---
 These are links to pages in the Notion repository "associated" with this site.

-> Notion is a freemium productivity and note-taking web application developed by Notion Labs Inc. It offers organizational tools including task management, project tracking, to-do lists, bookmarking, and more.
+> Notion is a freemium productivity and note-taking web application developed by Notion Labs Inc. It offers organizational tools including task management, project tracking, to-do lists, bookmarking, and more.[^1]

 Using Notion allows extremely easy and robust page editing/formatting/proof/etc, and links can be shared for collaborative editing to anyone with a web browser.
 There are similar services to Notion that may be better suited to fulfilling its intended function on this site, but for now it is the default option.